In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 abilities

-With the right bit it is possible to encourage the horse to go to the correct place in the bridle by creating comfort, release and reward, making it quite clear where the most comfortable place in the bridle is.
+With the right bit it is possible to encourage the horse to go to the correct place in the bridle by creating comfort, release and reward, making it quite clear for the Horse where the most comfortable place in the bridle is.

 A well-made well-balanced bit should aid the horse and rider, not hinder and make the Horse uncomfortable and less responsive